Spacechild1/aoo/README.md

 - Peer-to-peer audio networks (IPv4 and IPv6) of any topology with arbitrary ad-hoc connections.

-- Each IP endpoint can have multiple so-called 'sources' (= senders) and 'sinks' (= receivers), each with their own ID.
+- Each IP endpoint can have multiple so-called 'sources' (= senders) and 'sinks' (= receivers).

 - Sources can send audio to several sinks.
-  Conversely, sinks can listen to several sources, summing the signals at the output.
+Conversely, sinks can receive from several sources, summing the signals at the output.

-- AOO sinks can listen to several sources at the same time, summing the signals.

 - AOO is connectionless: streams can start/stop at any time, enabling a "message-based audio" approach.

 - AOO sinks can "invite" and "uninvite" sources, i.e. ask them to send resp. stop sending audio.
   The source may accept the (un)invitation or decline it.

 - Sources can send arbitrary messages with sample-accurate timestamps together with the audio data.
   For example, this may be used to embed control data, timing information or MIDI messages.

 - Sources and sinks can operate at different blocksizes and samplerates.
 Streams are resampled and reblocked automatically.